icflorescu/openshift-cartridge-mysql/README.md

 - This is a **lean cartridge**.
 A standard MySQL installation takes a huge amount of space (over 1.5GB for MySQL 5.7.5).
 To save space, just the necessary MySQL binaries are installed.
 - In order to avoid an OpenShift configuration conflict, **the server instance is listening on 13306 instead of the standard MySQL port 3306**.
 - Don't hesitate to make a pull-request with an updated version in [this file](https://github.com/icflorescu/openshift-cartridge-mysql/blob/master/metadata/manifest.yml#L4) if you notice this cartridge version is behind the latest [MySQL release](http://dev.mysql.com/downloads/mysql).
-- Please refer to the [OpenShift documentation](https://developers.openshift.com/en/managing-port-forwarding.html) to learn about `rhc port-forward` instead of opening issues in this GitHub repository.
-I am not an employee of RedHat / OpenShift, nor do I have any form of consultancy agreement with them.
-The fact that I open-sourced this cartridge doesn't mean I'm willing to offer free advice on the subject.
+- **Don't open issues in this repository in you have questions about `rhc port-forward`**.
+Please refer to the [OpenShift documentation](https://developers.openshift.com/en/managing-port-forwarding.html) to learn about it.
+I am not an employee of RedHat / OpenShift, nor do I have any form of consultancy agreement with them and the fact that I open-sourced this cartridge doesn't mean I'm willing to offer free advice on the subject.
 Pull-requests and suggestions are always welcome, though.

 ## TODO